Branding for generic ibuprofen

 The Use For panel makes the purpose of the drug clear to the consumer.
 This design could be applied to any number of generic drugs by adapting the Use For text to clearly and concisely communicate the uses of each different drug.

-I researched what information was required on an ibuprofen carton and attempted to format it so that it would be both visually appealing and easy to read.
+I researched what information was required on an ibuprofen carton and formatted it so that it would be both visually appealing and easy to read.
 Rather than placing the text on all sides of the box, I incorporated a pull tab.
 This allows the consumer to read all the drug information at once, rather than needing to flip over the box to see all the different panels, as is the case with most drug cartons.